-Bhima Koregaon case: NIA arrests DU professor Hany Babu, say reports
+Bhima Koregaon case: Delhi University professor Hany Babu arrested by NIA

 Babu is expected to be produced before a special NIA court in Mumbai on Wednesday

-The National Investigation Agency on Tuesday arrested Delhi University professor MT Hany Babu in connection with the Bhima Koregaon case, reported PTI.
+The National Investigation Agency on Tuesday arrested Delhi University professor MT Hany Babu in connection with the Bhima Koregaon case in Mumbai, reported PTI.

 Babu will be produced before a special NIA court in Mumbai on Wednesday, according to The Times of India.